 Axos also offers expanded FDIC insurance coverage through a partner network, protecting deposits up to $265 million.

-M1 High Yield Cash Account*
+M1 High Yield Cash Account1

 While not technically a savings account, the M1 High-Yield Cash Account functions similarly by helping you to earn interest on your idle funds — with no monthly account fee and unlimited withdrawals.

-Since M1 is a personal finance platform (not a bank), the only caveat is you’ll need a taxable brokerage account in M1.
+Since M1 is a personal finance platform (not a bank), the only caveat is that you’ll need a taxable brokerage account in M1.
 But if you’re already using M1 to invest, this is a great way to simplify your money management.

 With features like Smart Transfers, you can set rules for how your money moves — whether that’s routing dividends into your cash account, or saving toward a goal and investing the rest.